Recovery, Aftercare and Complications

 What restrictions will I need to make after surgery?

-Common vacation activities like swimming, sunbathing and drinking alcohol are typically not recommended after surgery.
-Lifting heavy bags and standing or walking for long periods of time are other vacation-related activities you may need to avoid.
+Activities like swimming, sunbathing are not recommended after surgery.
+Lifting heavy bags and standing or walking for long periods of time may need to be avoided depending on the procedure.
+Drinking alcohol is also not recommended.

-Because all types of surgery involve the possibility of complications, it is important to develop a plan for your care ahead of time.
+Because all types of surgery and non-surgical procedures involve the possibility of complications, it is important to develop a plan for your care ahead of time.
 Before your surgery, questions to ask your surgeon may include:

-- Where do I go if an emergency arises before I return home?
+- Where do I go if an emergency arises?

 - Can I call you if I have concerns after surgery?